japila-books/spark-structured-streaming-internals/docs/spark-sql-streaming-StreamSourceProvider.md

   parameters: Map[String, String]): Source
 ----

-Creates a <<spark-sql-streaming-Source.adoc#, streaming source>>
+Creates a <<spark-sql-streaming-Source.md#, streaming source>>

-NOTE: `metadataPath` is the value of the optional user-specified `checkpointLocation` option or resolved by link:spark-sql-streaming-StreamingQueryManager.adoc#createQuery[StreamingQueryManager].
+NOTE: `metadataPath` is the value of the optional user-specified `checkpointLocation` option or resolved by link:spark-sql-streaming-StreamingQueryManager.md#createQuery[StreamingQueryManager].

-Used exclusively when `DataSource` is requested to <<spark-sql-streaming-DataSource.adoc#createSource, create a streaming source>> (when `MicroBatchExecution` is requested to <<spark-sql-streaming-MicroBatchExecution.adoc#logicalPlan, initialize the analyzed logical plan>>)
+Used exclusively when `DataSource` is requested to <<spark-sql-streaming-DataSource.md#createSource, create a streaming source>> (when `MicroBatchExecution` is requested to <<spark-sql-streaming-MicroBatchExecution.md#logicalPlan, initialize the analyzed logical plan>>)

 | sourceSchema
 a| [[sourceSchema]]